mmahut/tpmb/README.md

-# Trezor, press my buttons.
+# Trezor (one), press my buttons.

+A simple hardware testing drone for Trezor One.

 ![](demo.gif)